OSUGliders/gliderfs/organization.md

 ```
 glider-proc
 ├── 20250204_osu685
-│   ├── code                  # Software used to process the deployment
+│   ├── software              # Software used to process the deployment
 │   │   └── processing.sh     # Script used to process the data
+│   ├── logs                  # Log files produced by processing software
+│   │   └── glide.log         # A log file
 │   ├── post-recovery
 │   │   ├── osu685.dbd.nc     # Output of dbd2netcdf
 │   │   ├── osu685.ebd.nc